to the YourTango newsletter!

-There's nothing quite like feeling a spark of attraction between you and someone you just met.
-Lately though, we've been wondering whether it's better to date a friend, or at least somebody we've known longer than just a couple of weeks, and who knows more about us than just our name and phone number.
-Sure, the transition from friend-to-boyfriend might feel a little sticky at first, but here are five benefits that overrule the awkwardness:
+There's nothing quite like feeling a spark of attraction between you and someone you just met, but lately, we've been wondering whether it's better to date your best friend, or at least somebody we've known longer than just a couple of weeks.
+And who knows more about us than just our name and phone number?

 1. He's familiar with your bad side.

-Let's face it, during the first few months of dating someone new, it's easy to hold yourself together and pretend like you don't have a dark side (everybody has one).
-You downplay your insecurities in hopes that he won't see you as clingy, and you suppress the fact that you occasionally get moody, jealous, or pointlessly angry.
-With a friend-to-boyfriend, he's not only aware of your personal weaknesses, but he knows how to respond to them in a way that is constructive to the relationship and to your desire to improve yourself.
-Can Men And Women Be "Just Friends"?
+Let's face it: during the first few months of dating someone new, it's easy to hold yourself together and pretend like you don't have a dark side (everybody has one).
+You downplay your insecurities in hope that he won't see you as clingy, and you suppress the fact that you occasionally get moody, jealous, or pointlessly angry.

 2. You're more or less aware of each other's relationship history.